-The list goes on an on, but what I come to realize is that anyone can come up with any reason as long as they find it personally to be true.
+The list goes on and on, but what I come to realize is that anyone can come up with any reason as long as they find it personally to be true.

 Human beings are complex like that.

-I see their decisions instead as a long term one.
+I see their decisions instead as long-term ones.

-Some people regardless of their reasons choose to exit this life with all their genes and former glory.
+Regardless of their reasons, some people choose to exit this life with all their genes and former glory.

-Perhaps for them it is too hard to have a baby, perhaps its not worth their time, or perhaps it impedes on their happiness, I wouldn’t know.
+Perhaps it is too hard to have a baby for them; maybe it’s not worth their time, or maybe it impedes their happiness, I wouldn’t know.

-But perhaps trying to look at this issue the other way around gives it a more proper perspective.
+But they are perhaps trying to look at this issue the other way around gives it a more proper perspective.

 What if your parents also didn’t choose to have you?